Local correlation entropy: Introduction

 Recurrences can be effectively visualized via recurrence plots, introduced by Eckmann, Kamphorst, and Ruelle in \cite{eckmann1987recurrence}.
 In its basic form, a recurrence plot is a black-and-white square image with black pixels representing recurrences.
-Quantitative study of patterns occurring in recurrence plots is the subject of the so-called recurrence quantification analysis initiated by Zbilut and Weber \cite{zbilut1992embeddings}; for a recent survey see \cite{marwan2007recurrence}.
+Quantitative study of patterns occurring in recurrence plots is the subject of recurrence quantification analysis initiated by Zbilut and Webber \cite{zbilut1992embeddings}; for surveys see \cite{marwan2007recurrence,webber2015recurrence}.

-In connection with correlation dimension \cite{grassberger1983characterization, grassberger1983measuring} and correlation entropy \cite{takens1983invariants} introduced in the beginning of 80's, the so-called correlation sums were studied.
+In connection with correlation dimension \cite{grassberger1983characterization,grassberger1983measuring} and correlation entropy \cite{takens1983invariants} introduced in the beginning of 80's, the so-called correlation sums were studied.
 Recall that the \emph{correlation sum $C_\varrho(x,n,\eps)$} of (the beginning of) the trajectory of a point $x$ is

 where $\varrho$ is the metric of $X$, $n\in\NNN$, and $\eps>0$.
-It is simply the relative frequency of recurrences seen in the initial segment of the trajectory of $x$, with closeness defined by the metric $\varrho$ and the distance threshold $\eps$ (with pairs $(i,i)$ counted as recurrences).
+It is the relative frequency of recurrences seen in the initial segment of the trajectory of $x$, with closeness defined by the metric $\varrho$ and the distance threshold $\eps$ (with pairs $(i,i)$ counted as recurrences).
 Correlation sums appear naturally in different contexts.
 They are used in the estimation of correlation dimension and correlation entropy.
-In the recurrent quantification analysis, several of the basic quantitative characteristics can be expressed in terms of correlation sums \cite{grendar2013strong}.
-Also note that, by removing the diagonal pairs $(i,i)$, correlation sum becomes a $U$-statistic \cite{denker1986rigorous, aaronson1996strongLaws}.
+In the recurrence quantification analysis, several of the basic quantitative characteristics can be expressed in terms of correlation sums \cite{grendar2013strong}.
+Also note that, by removing the diagonal pairs $(i,i)$, correlation sum becomes a $U$-statistic \cite{denker1986rigorous,aaronson1996strongLaws}.

 One of the fundamental results states that, with respect to any $f$-ergodic measure $\mu$, correlation sums of $\mu$-almost every point $x$ converges to the \emph{correlation integral}